 *Subject to requirements of the Asset Management Company (AMC).

-With open-end funds, you can redeem all or part of your investment any time you wish and receive the current value of the shares.
+With open-end funds, you can redeem all or part of your investment any time you wish and receive the current value of your investment.
 In addition, the process is standardised, making it quick and efficient so that you can get your cash in hand as soon as possible.

 The performance of a Mutual Fund is reviewed by various publications and rating agencies, making it easy for investors to compare one fund to another.
-As a unit holder, you are provided with regular updates, for example daily NAVs, as well as information on the fund's holdings and the fund manager's strategy by Citibank.
+As a unit holder, you are provided with regular updates, for example daily NAVs, as well as information on the fund's holdings and the fund manager's strategy.

 All Mutual Funds are required to register with Securities Exchange Board of India (SEBI).
 They are obliged to follow strict regulations designed to protect investors.
 All operations are also regularly monitored by the SEBI.

-Benefit from the expertise of specially trained and certified Investment/Wealth Counselors who evaluate the investment options available and offer you the ones that are best suited to your needs.
+Benefit from the expertise of specially trained and certified Investment/Wealth Specialists who evaluate the investment options available and offer you the ones that are best suited to your needs.

 24x7 Access To Your Account